How the psychoactive revolution shaped society

 The 18th century had a vibrant collage and scrapbook culture.
 We chose to create our own virtual exhibition in homage to this contemporary practice.

 Research Associate & Project Manager (UK) of Intoxicating Spaces

-Having gathered and analysed over one thousand pieces of evidence, including manuscript diaries, images and objects from museum collections, the team are working with the Digital Humanities Institute at the University of Sheffield to create the online resource, which is designed for both the general public and academic researchers.
+Having gathered and analysed over one thousand pieces of evidence, including manuscript diaries, images and objects from museum collections, the team worked with the Digital Humanities Institute at the University of Sheffield to create the online resource, which is designed for both the general public and academic researchers.
 All sources and images have been tagged and described to make it easy for users to browse through key artefacts.